Upgrading your Besu node

 - Storing your configuration under version control.

-You can use the Ansible role on Galaxy directly or customise it to suit your needs.
+You can use the Ansible role on Galaxy directly or customize it to suit your needs.

 Upgrade the Besu version on nodes by running the play with the new version.
-For more information, see the Galaxy Readme.
-The play:
+For more information, For more information, see the “Read Me” button on the Ansible Galaxy Besu page.

 - Stops Besu